mokiat/lacking/docs/game/physics/index.md

 More broadly, it performs the following sequence of steps:

-1. Apply all forces on all objects
+1. Apply forces to all dynamic objects
-1. Derive the new velocity of objects based on the accumulated acceleration
+1. Derive the new velocities of all dynamic objects based on the accumulated accelerations
-1. Apply correction impulses to all objects with constraints
+1. Apply correction impulses to all dynamic objects that have constraints on them
-1. Derive the new position of objects based on the evaluated velocity
+1. Derive the new positions of all dynamic objects based on the evaluated velocities
-1. Apply correction nudges to all objects with constraints
+1. Apply correction nudges to all dynamic objects that have constraints on them
-1. Detect collisions and create collision constraints
+1. Detect collisions and create temporary collision constraints

-The correction impulses the correction nudges are applied a number of times, as each iteration incrases the accuracy of the correction.
+The correction impulses and the correction nudges are applied a number of times.
+This is due to the usage of local solvers instead of global ones, where the latter is much more expensive to achieve.
+This will be covered in the constraint section.